 - Add the egg mixture back to the sauce pan and whisk well.

-- Cool slightly then add the Lemon Curd to jars.
+- Cool slightly then run the mixture through a strainer.
+Add the Lemon Curd to jars or containers.
 I yielded just over 2 pints.

 Leave a Reply